“More money has been lost reaching for yield than at the point of a gun.”

 There is no shortage of headlines in the financial press instructing investors where they can find high-yield investment opportunities.
 I’m not going to debate the investment merits of the various strategies being touted for yield, except to remind you there is no such thing as a free lunch.
 Investments don’t pay 6% in a 2% environment unless risk is involved.
 If you don’t understand the risk or don’t think any risk exists, you should run the other way.

 Investors chase yield by lowering the credit quality of their fixed income investments.
-BB rated junk bonds are yielding1 4.75% versus the 10-year Treasury note at 1.9%.
+For example, low rated junk bonds—which carry more risk—typically yield more than Treasury Notes.
 They also chase yield by extending maturities.
-A 30-year treasury bond is yielding 2.7%, almost a full percent above the 10-year2.
+For example, 30-year bonds typically yield more than 5‑year bonds.
 There are also income funds with creative strategies, preferred stocks, master limited partnerships, leveraged income funds, etc. all promising better yield for the income-starved investor.

 My advice is to stop chasing yield.